WinUpGo

 Despite a strict ban on citizens, Jordan allows private forms of entertainment for foreign tourists.

-Five-star hotels in Amman, Aqaba and the Dead Sea often host lotteries, billiard tournaments or private games,
+Five-star hotels in Amman, Aqaba and the Dead Sea often host lotteries, billiard tournaments or private games that are not considered gambling in the absence of cash bets.

-However, even an attempt to open a tourist casino in Aqaba in 2010
+However, even the attempt to open a tourist casino in Aqaba in 2010 provoked fierce opposition from religious parties and was canceled before launch.

 Online gambling and cryptocurrencies